About Alma Guillermoprieto

-Alma Guillermoprieto (Fall ’17) is a Mexican writer and reporter.
+Alma Guillermoprieto (CBA ’18) is a Mexican writer and reporter.
 She became a journalist in the late 1970s, writing about the Central American civil wars.
 Since then she has written extensively about Latin America, principally for The New Yorker, The New York Review of Books, and National Geographic.
 She is the author of Dancing with Cuba, a memoir about her time as a dancer, and Samba, about the central role of carnival in the favela of Mangueira in Rio de Janeiro.
 Guillermoprieto is a MacArthur fellow and a founder of the New Journalism Foundation created by Gabriel Garcia Marquez in Cartagena, Colombia.
-Most recently, she was the recipient of Spain’s Ortega y Gasset lifetime achievement award.
+Most recently, she was the recipient of Spain’s Princess of Asturias Award in the Humanities.

 A Dancing Childhood: Memory and the Dance